Set It and Forget It! Turnkey ECC for Instant Integration: Introduction

 In 1976, Whitfield Diffie and Martin Hellman published the first key-exchange protocol~\cite{DBLP:journals/tit/DiffieH76} (based on Galois field arithmetic) that provides the capability for two different users to agree upon a shared secret between them.
 In 1985, \citet{DBLP:conf/crypto/Miller85} and \citet{DBLP:conf/crypto/Koblitz90} proposed public-key cryptosystems based on the group structure of an elliptic curve over Galois fields; from these works, an Elliptic Curve Diffie-Hellman (ECDH) variant arose.
 In 1994, Scott Vanstone proposed an Elliptic Curve Digital Signature Algorithm (ECDSA) variant (for more details see~\cite{DBLP:journals/ijisec/JohnsonMV01}).
 However, the main advantage of using Elliptic Curve Cryptography (ECC) is the smaller keys compared to their Galois field DH and DSA initial proposals.

-From the birth of ECC, which was focused on its mathematical description, the study, analysis, and improvement of elliptic curve arithmetic to achieve performant, constant-time, {\it exception-free}, and formally verified ECC implementations are clear research trends.
-Nevertheless, practice sometimes misaligns with theory, and by integrating theoric works into real-world deployments, vulnerabilities arise and compromise the given ECC scheme security.
+From the birth of ECC, which was focused on its mathematical description, the study, analysis, and improvement of elliptic curve arithmetic to achieve performant, constant time, {\it exception-free}, and formally verified ECC implementations are clear research trends.
+Nevertheless, practice sometimes misaligns with theory, and by integrating theoretic works into real-world deployments, vulnerabilities arise and compromise the given ECC scheme security.

 \Paragraph{Motivation} On the practice side, there is no shortage of examples of this misalignment. \citet{DBLP:conf/asiacrypt/BrumleyH09} published the first (microarchitecture) timing attack on OpenSSL's ECC implementation in 2009, with countermeasures by \citet{DBLP:conf/fc/Kasper11} and later \citet{DBLP:journals/jce/GueronK15}.
 But OpenSSL supports over 80 named curves, and the scope of these countermeasures is only three: NIST curves P-224, P-256, and P-521, even later augmented with formal verification guarantees \cite{DBLP:conf/concur/PolyakovTWY18} after patching defects \cite{DBLP:conf/kbse/LiuSTWY19}. \CVE{2018-5407} ``PortSmash'' \cite{DBLP:conf/sp/AldayaBHGT19} finally led to wider countermeasures \cite{DBLP:conf/acsac/TuveriHGB18} a decade later, but small leakage persists in the recent ``LadderLeak'' attack \cite{temp:ladderleak}.
-Still, even if current solutions hedge against timing attacks, the question of functional correctness remains: \CVE{2011-1945} from \cite{DBLP:conf/ctrsa/BrumleyBPV12} is the only real-world bug attack \cite{DBLP:journals/joc/BihamCS16} we are aware of, deterministically recovering P-256 keys remotely by exploiting a carry propagation defect.
+Still, even if current solutions hedge against timing attacks, the question of functional correctness remains: \CVE{2011-4354} from \cite{DBLP:conf/ctrsa/BrumleyBPV12} is the only real-world bug attack \cite{DBLP:journals/joc/BihamCS16} we are aware of, deterministically recovering P-256 keys remotely by exploiting a carry propagation defect.